jennisung/reading-notes/codefellows201:reading-notes/class-4.md

 ## Code 201 - Foundations of Software Development: Readings: HTML Links, JS Functions, and Intro to CSS Layout.

+## Overview of reading notes:

+These reading will be important it'll delve deeper into ways to layout things on your website.
+The reading also go over the fundamental concepts of functions.
+In addition, to some readings that talk about the importance of pair programming when learning to code.

 ### To create a basic link, we wrap text or other content inside what element?

 By using the < a> element you can create a basic link is created by wrapping the texr or other inside this element.
 In addition, you will use the **href** attribute (Hypertext Reference) to add the web address you want to turn to a hyperlink.